 Top interior design trends of 2022

-1. Velvet revival
+3. Velvet revival

-"Due to the '70s retro revival we are seeing all over interior design, velvet is one of the most prominent comebacks!
-A fabric that can sometimes be tricky to style but beautiful when done correctly."
+"Due to the '70s retro revival we are seeing all over interior design, velvet is one of the most prominent comebacks!" exclaims Rachel.
+"A fabric that can sometimes be tricky to style but beautiful when done correctly."

 "When looking to add a touch of velvet elegance to your home, consider what other fabrics that item will be paired with.
 Velvet accent chairs, headboards, cushions, or stools are a great place to start experimenting with this luxurious material."

-2. Multifunctional spaces
+6. Multifunctional spaces

-3. Sustainable materials
+7. Sustainable materials

 In 2022, sustainable living and eco-friendly, ethical choices will remain a huge focus for many people.

-"There is ever more focus on sustainability in our homes, from the products we use to how we design a space," says designer Jojo Bradley.
+"There is ever more focus on sustainability in our homes, from the products we use to how we design a space," says designer Jojo Bradley (opens in new tab).
 "Think reclaimed, recycled, pre-loved, and ethically sourced."

-If you're looking to give your walls a lick of paint, brands like Edward Bulmer use only pure, natural ingredients, and pride themselves on being carbon neutral and 100% toxin-free.
+If you're looking to give your walls a lick of paint, brands like Edward Bulmer (opens in new tab) use only pure, natural ingredients, and pride themselves on being carbon neutral and 100% toxin-free.

-4. Curve appeal
+8. Curve appeal

 "With their primitive foundations and organic grandeur and beauty, soft shapes, gentle curves, and meandering bends within architecture and design are providing a sense of being cocooned and comforted.
 A feeling of being comforted and soothed plays to our subconscious mind and influences us unknowingly to be drawn to curved products and shapes."

-A surprisingly versatile shade to incorporate into the home, Heather Hacket, Design Manager at household linen company Christy, explains how green can be used in both big and small ways throughout your home:
+A surprisingly versatile shade to incorporate into the home, Heather Hacket, Design Manager at household linen company Christy (opens in new tab), explains how green can be used in both big and small ways throughout your home:

 "Sage and mineral-based greens bring nature indoors and enrich interior spaces.
 However, a whole green room can seem a bit daunting.
-If you love the color but don’t want to make any permanent changes, add in pops of rich jewel-toned greens through your cushions, prints, and decorative items, such as vases and candlesticks.
+If you love the color but don’t want to make any permanent changes, add pops of rich jewel-toned greens through your cushions, prints, and decorative items, such as vases and candlesticks.
 Green towels and accessories can also add an extra level of depth to a bathroom for the colder months."

-6. A fusion of Eastern and Western design
+10. Eastern and Western design fusion

 "Chinoiserie has been captivating the imagination of interior designers for years but you'll notice it’s had a maximalist makeover.
-The style, popular from the latter half of the 18th- to the mid-19th century is distinguished by its fantastical oriental scenes and stylized flower and bird motifs," explains Avalana Simpson, founder of Avalana Design.
+The style, popular from the latter half of the 18th- to the mid-19th century is distinguished by its fantastical oriental scenes and stylized flower and bird motifs," explains Avalana Simpson, founder of Avalana Design (opens in new tab).

-Avana says that, instead of subtle touches of watercolor, this season we will experience The Orient in ethereal, full wallscaped murals that will certainly make a bold statement.
+Avana says that, instead of subtle touches of watercolor, this season we will experience The Orient in ethereal, full wall-scaped murals that will certainly make a bold statement.

 "Adding a complete scene to your wall creates an instant focal point," she notes.
 "Silvers and deep greens add harmony while hand-drawn Herons wading through silvery lily ponds and framed by interesting foliage results in a show-stopping theme.
 Complete the look with tan, copper, gold, or warm yellow furniture and textiles.

-7. Cool tones
+11. Cool tones

-"Cooler colors will start to creep into our homes, led by Pantone’s Very Peri and Dulux’s Bright Skies," predicts Sylvia James, Interior designer at HomeHow.
+"Cooler colors will start to creep into our homes, led by Pantone’s Very Peri and Dulux’s Bright Skies," predicts Sylvia James, Interior designer at HomeHow (opens in new tab).

 "Bright Skies works very well with light wood tones whilst Very Peri can be used to add more energy to interiors currently dominated by whites and greys.
 For those not wishing to go overboard with these tones, try introducing them through art prints, throws, or ceramics."

 12. Open shelving

-"Display shelves and open spaces have already been seen in other parts of the home for years," says Jenni Greenwood, a Cheshire-based interior designer.
+"Display shelves and open spaces have already been seen in other parts of the home for years," says Jenni Greenwood (opens in new tab), a Cheshire-based interior designer.
 "It takes your space from a functional space to more of a place to entertain."

-Not a kitchen storage idea for those who can't stand clutter, Darren Watts, Showroom Development & Design Director at Wren Kitchens, explains how open shelving adds a cozy element to the home: "This is definitely more of a contemporary option that can look super stylish when done correctly.
+Not a kitchen storage idea for those who can't stand clutter, Darren Watts, Showroom Development & Design Director at Wren Kitchens (opens in new tab), explains how open shelving adds a cozy element to the home: "This is definitely more of a contemporary option that can look super stylish when done correctly.
 It can also create a really homely, inviting look having pots, pans, and the like on display."

-By Ciara McGinley • Published
+By Grace Walsh • Published

-By Aoife Hanna • Published
+By Jayne Cherrington-Cook • Published